Need A Homeowners Insurance Rate comparison?

-Loss of Use — this covers your living expenses if you need to live somewhere else temporarily because your primary home is uninhabitable due to a loss.
+Loss of Use — This covers your additional expenses you may have out of pocket to live somewhere else temporarily because your primary home is uninhabitable due to a loss.

-Medical Expense —this covers medical expenses for guests if they are injured on your property, and in certain cases covers people who are injured off of your property.
+Medical Expense —This can provided limited medical expenses for guests if they are injured on your property, and in certain cases covers people who are injured off of your property.
 It does not cover health care costs for you or other members of your household.

-Family/Personal Liability — Personal Liability Coverage applies if someone is injured or their property is damaged and you are to blame.
-The coverage generally applies anywhere in the world.
+Family/Personal Liability — Personal Liability Coverage typically applies if someone is injured or their property is damaged and you are to blame.
 When choosing your liability coverage limits, consider things like how much money you make and the assets you own.
 Your personal liability coverage should be high enough to protect your assets if you are sued.
 In some situations, an Umbrella policy may be necessary to provide extra coverage.

-How to get started with your homeowners quote
+How to get started with your homeowners insurance quote

 Every home is unique, and therefore requires a carefully crafted policy.